bastgau/ha-pi-hole-v6/README.md

 ## Description

-Due to major changes in the Pi-hole API, the native Home Assistant integration was no longer functional.
+Due to major changes in the Pi-hole API, the native integration with Home Assistant was no longer functional for several months in 2025, until August 2025.

-The "Pi-hole V6 Integration" adds compatibility with the new API in Home Assistant.
-This integration aims to restore compatibility and provide Pi-hole management directly from Home Assistant.
+The 'Pi-hole V6 Integration' added compatibility with the new API in Home Assistant.
+This integration aimed to restore compatibility and provide Pi-hole management directly from Home Assistant.

+> [!NOTE]
+> **Today, this integration remains active and not only restores full functionality but also offers additional and complementary features to the native integration.
+Users can now enjoy enhanced capabilities and a seamless experience when managing Pi-hole through Home Assistant.**

 ## Features